shrishashegde/Cosmetics-Recommendation/paper/final.md

+# Abstract

-Abstract- Consumer interest in cosmetics has risen globally in recent years, with a focus on skincare.
+Consumer interest in cosmetics has risen globally in recent years, with a focus on skincare.
 Consumers have previously relied on best-seller products or in-store counter recommendations.
 However, because everyone's skin is different, these are ineffective ways for determining whether a product and a person are compatible.
 The goal of this proposal is to create a skincare product recommendation system based on the user's skin type and the product's ingredient composition.
 Product chemical components are identified and products with similar constituent compositions are found using content-based filtering.